gomax22/ganastro/README.md

 ![Comparison between DCGAN and PCA-based detrending algorithms](./paper/images/residual_evaluation.png)

-We perform PCA by computing the optimal number of principal components retaining the 90% of the total variance.
+We perform the PCA decomposition by computing the optimal number of principal components retaining the 90% of the total variance.
 However, this hyperparameter can be specified by setting the option ``--energy_threshold``.

 To perform the comparison, launch:
 ```